RagnarB83/ash-documentation/docs/setup.rst

 **Step 2.** Optional: Install OpenMM

 For general MM, QM/MM and MD functionality in ASH,  the `OpenMM program <http://openmm.org>`_ must be available.
-It can be installed using conda.
+It can be installed using mamba/conda.

 .. code-block:: shell

-    conda install -c conda-forge openmm
+    mamba install -c conda-forge openmm

 #########################################
 D. Test ASH